Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 If the Media Owner/Buyer can support such campaign metrics &amp; scheduling distribution

-#### Distribution.Audience.\&lt;DataSource\&gt;.Impacts.x
+#### Distribution.Audience.DataSource.Impacts.x

 This OOHbject describes how the delivery of the targeted campaign audience is distributed over the frame locations in the campaign flight.

-The default setting for this Distribution OOHbject is &#39;Flexible&#39; meaning that the targeted audience impact volume will be delivered over the campaign flight time, but different locations may have different audience delivery volumes.
+The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted audience impact volume will be delivered over the campaign flight time, but different locations may have different audience delivery volumes.

 A third party DataSource can be used to identify the distribution location categories.
 For illustrative purposes, the UK SPACE dataSource has been used below: